JackSzwergold/Writing/dreams/Lucy Ansell is the Name of a Receptionist.md

 ***

-*Lucy Ansell is the Name of a Receptionist (c) Copyright by Jack Szwergold; written April 13, 2015.
+*Lucy Ansell is the Name of a Receptionist (c) Copyright by Jack Szwergold; written on April 13, 2015.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*